Happy Hump Day!

 So whether you decide to embark on a short or long-term volunteer journey, these are some tips to make your efforts worthwhile.

 Learn the language – By this I mean, learn the basics.
 Unless you have Wagner Moura’s dedication, then, by all means, learn the entire language.
 [If you catch this reference, comment “Sí”].
 Learning greetings and other simple phrases go a long way towards enriching your experience.
 In Panamá for example, non-Spanish-speaking students practiced basic words and phrases, as well as medical terms!

 Google translate is your friend here.
 It works offline too.

 Open your mind – Drop your ethnocentric views at the airplane door and leave them there.
 Acknowledge that your culture and the one you’ll encounter might be different, and that’s okay.
 You do not want to approach or address people with a “my way of life is superior” mindset.

 “Ethnocentric”-evaluating other peoples and cultures according to the standards of one’s own culture.

 Start where you’re comfortable – While it’s best to spend a substantial amount of time in a country, you don’t have to dedicate 24 months to the Peace Corps to get the most value out of volunteer work.
-Start with 1-2 weeks, increase it from there (or don’t) but always make sure the effects of your work will be felt long after you’ve gone.
+Start with 1-2 weeks, increase it from there (or don’t) but always make sure the effects of your work will be beneficial, do no harm, and be felt long after you’ve gone.